 What AMI-tv does

-A full roster of original programs, including Dish with Mary, By Hook or By Cook, Fashion Dis and Level Playing Field, offer a unique perspective on everything from cooking to accessible adventure and fashion, to those demonstrating a desire to help drive positive social change through sport.
+A full roster of original programs, including Dish with Mary, By Hook or By Cook, Healthy at Home, Access Tech Live and Level Playing Field, offer a unique perspective on everything from cooking to accessible health and fitness, to those demonstrating a desire to help drive positive social change through sport.
 All of AMI-tv's original programs feature a groundbreaking form of description called Integrated Described Video (IDV), where hosts and guests describe their actions and surroundings during filming, eliminating the need for an additional audio track.

 In addition to original programs AMI-tv airs a variety of popular TV shows and movies, all with described video.